ace2884/3-2-needs/mlds.md

 ## 1. Short Note on Recommender Systems and Differences Between Types

 **Recommender Systems** are software tools and techniques providing suggestions for items to be of use to a user.
 They are widely used in various domains, such as e-commerce, streaming services, and social networks, to personalize user experience by recommending products, movies, friends, etc.
+- Recommender systems aim to predict users’ interests and recommend product items that quite likely are interesting for them.
+They are among the most powerful machine learning systems that online retailers implement in order to drive sales.
+- Data required for recommender systems stems from explicit user ratings after watching a movie or listening to a song, from implicit search engine queries and purchase histories, or from other knowledge about the users/items themselves.
+- Sites like Spotify, YouTube or Netflix use that data in order to suggest playlists, so-called Daily mixes, or to make video recommendations, respectively.

 **Types of Recommender Systems:**